yumium/tech_notes/A gentle introduction to Python 3.md

 cache = Cache()
 ```

+Cache is a key-value store and all keys live in the same namespace per directory.

-Each cache is thread safe and can be shared across threads.
-You can also create multiple caches on same directory.
+Each cache object is thread safe and can be shared across threads.
+You can also create multiple cache objects (e.g., across multiple processes) on same directory, which operate on the underlying disk storage atomically.

 If no directory is given on creation (like above), uses temporary directory.